 - Learning Recovery: Supporting enrichment programs and activities to reverse disparities that grew among disenfranchised students due to remote learning and other educational disruptions.

 - Mental Health: Meeting the increased need for services and working to improve the overall mental health system.

-- Workforce & Economic Opportunity: Helping people gain new skills or education and find employment.
+- Workforce & Economic Opportunity: Helping people gain new skills or education to find and secure stable employment.

 Applications will be processed monthly and can be submitted year-round.
 Grants will be awarded on a rolling basis, as funding allows.

 Applicants must be a public, tax-exempt organization as defined by Section 501(c)(3) of the Internal Revenue or working with a 501(c)(3) fiscal agent who can receive funds on your behalf.
 Qualified organizations must provide services for Douglas, Sarpy, or Pottawattamie counties.